vaznoe/LoginUserApp/README.md

 - [License](#license)

 ## Overview
-LoginUserApp is an iOS application designed to manage user authentication and authorization.
-It provides a simple interface for users to register, log in, and manage their profiles.
-This application is written in Swift and uses modern iOS development practices to ensure security and performance.
+LoginUserApp is an iOS application designed as a Test Automation Framework demo for iOS apps.
+The main purpose of this project is to showcase the use of the Page Object Model (POM) to describe all states on a screen, facilitating efficient and maintainable UI test automation.
+This simple app includes a login feature only, and it is written in Swift using modern iOS development practices.

 ## Features
-- User login App
+- User login
-- UI Tests

 ## Requirements
 - Xcode 12.0 or later